DiviProject/Divi/documentation/SPORKS.md

 Divi has a need to make changes to the blockchain in more complex way comparing to binary switches.
 ### Motivation
 We need to be able to save all previous values that were used with this spork.
 Why?
 Let's take a look on example, we need to be able to change block value to arbitrary one.
-We can't achive it with binary switches, because for binary switches we need to have all options compiled into code.
+We can't achieve it with binary switches, because for binary switches we need to have all options compiled into code.
 We can only switch between two 'branches'.
 ### Chained spork or Multivalue spork or Spork with history
 Multivalue spork is an extended spork which is `SPORK_ID` and `[SPORK_DATA, SPORK_DATA, ...]`.
-It is used to change consensus with arbitary values starting from some block height.
+It is used to change consensus with arbitrary values starting from some block height.
 It contains all historic values that were applied to this spork.
 ### Format of Multivalue spork
 Let's take a look on `SPORK_15_BLOCK_VALUE`, it's a spork that changes block value